 During the period of suspension, the student is not eligible or entitled to receive any College services.
 Students suspended from the College are required to return their Identification Card and room key, if residential.
-The student will not get credit for courses during the period of suspension and may not return to campus for the duration of his/her suspension, except to conduct official business with an administrative officer or faculty member, and then only with prior permission from the Associate Provost for Academic and Student Affairs, Dean of Students and/or Chief of Public Safety.
+The student will not get credit for courses during the period of suspension and may not return to campus for the duration of his/her suspension, except to conduct official business with an administrative officer or faculty member, and then only with prior permission from the Associate Provost for Academic and Student Services, Vice President for Student Services and/or Chief of Public Safety.

 If a student returns to the campus without permission during the period of suspension, his or her eligibility to return to the College will be threatened and he/she will be subject to arrest.
-An administrative withdrawal will be initiated by the Office of Student Affairs.
+An administrative withdrawal will be initiated by the Division of Enrollment Management and Student Services.